-All in all, a sense of normalcy prevailed in the city — or at least that was my impression.
-The streets were calm, and there was no visible security presence in central Ramallah outside of a few Palestinian security guards chatting casually with a group of men near one of the city's heavily trafficked roundabouts.
+On a Saturday afternoon in late November, I took a walk through Ramallah, the de facto administrative capital of the West Bank.
+The streets were calm, and there was no visible security presence outside of a few Palestinian security guards chatting casually with a group of men near one of the city's heavily trafficked roundabouts.

 Less than two weeks later, it was a very different picture in Ramallah.
 Clashes had broken out between Israeli security forces and Palestinians in the city following U.S. President Donald Trump's Dec.
 6 announcement that the United States would recognize Jerusalem as the capital of Israel and move its embassy there.

 The U.S. decision and accompanying protests and violence shows once again that a move made by an external power has a very real, concrete impact on the ground in the Israeli-Palestinian conflict.
 It serves as a reminder that the fate of the Palestinians, and to a...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.